 Sometimes, though, that may not be enough.

-So the user can search in the configuration UI and the system will fire up the Stocks Intents extension which can then return a series of answers in the form of stock symbols.
+So, the user can search in the configuration UI and the system will fire up the Stocks Intents Extension which can then return a series of answers in the form of stock symbols.
 And new in iOS 14, Intents now support in-app Intent handling where your app can answer these questions.

 If you want more information about in-app Intent handling, see the "What's New in SiriKit and Shortcuts" talk.
 Now, do you remember that widget we defined earlier?
 Here's how we change that to support Intents.

-Now we specify an IntentConfiguration instead of a StaticConfiguration and we specify an associated Intent.
+Now, we specify an IntentConfiguration instead of a StaticConfiguration, and we specify an associated Intent.

-Along the same lines, here's that previous TimelineProvider which now evolves into the Provider conforming to the IntentTimelineProvider.
+Along the same lines, here's that previous TimelineProvider which now evolves into the provider conforming to the IntentTimelineProvider.

 You will be passed in an Intent object, and based on the parameters in the Intent, you can generate a specific timeline.

-One of the coolest features of widgets is not just having one widget but multiple in a stack.
+One of the coolest features of widgets is not just having one widget, but multiple in a Stack.

 There are two primary ways to do so.
 When users perform actions in your app, your app can donate Shortcuts.
-If your widget is backed by the same INIntent, then your widget may be rotated to in the stack when the user would have typically perform that action.
+If your widget is backed by the same INIntent, then your widget may be rotated to in the Stack when the user would have typically performed that action.

 If you want to know more information, I recommend checking out the "Enable Widget Personalization and Intelligence" talk.
 Your widget extension also has the ability to annotate timeline entries with relevance values via the TimelineEntryRelevance API.

-When the time is appropriate and you feel your entry is the most relevant, then you may return a score and duration to inform the system to rotate to your particular widget.
+When the time is appropriate, and you feel your entry is the most relevant, then you may return a score and duration to inform the system to rotate to your particular widget.

-Scores is a float value that you provide relative to all entries you have ever provided.
+Score is a float value that you provide relative to all entries you have ever provided.

-I want to make sure and stress this point: this relevance value is relative to all entries you have ever provided.
+I want to make sure and stress this point.
+This relevance value is relative to all entries you have ever provided.

-The system will take your relative values and all other widget's values, and determine the correct widget to rotate to in the stack.
+The system will take your relative values and all other widgets' values and determine the correct widget to rotate to in the Stack.

 Widgets are simple yet incredibly powerful and we've only scratched the surface.

-Widgets are not mini-apps, so think through a glanceable experience for your user, and use timelines, the concept of reloads, and intelligence to create the perfect experience on iOS, iPadOS, and macOS.
+Widgets are not mini-apps, so think through a glanceable experience for your user and use timelines, the concept of reloads, and intelligence to create the perfect experience on iOS, iPadOS, and macOS.

 On behalf of Nahir and myself, we hope you have a great WWDC.
 We can't wait to see what you'll build.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.